A time bank in Hampshire bank has made history by recording the 6 millionth timebanking hour.

 If you’d like to find out how timebanking works, come along to one of our online sessions and find out how timebanking makes people feel happier, healthier and better connected.
 You’ll also discover why timebanking is great for communities – and for companies or larger organisations.

-Each standalone session will explain how timebanking works in practice, and how Timebanking UK can help you get a time bank started in your neighbourhood.
+Each standalone Zoom session explains how timebanking works in practice, and how Timebanking UK can help you start a time bank in your neighbourhood.

 Please click on the relevant session to register.
 We look forward to seeing you there.